 Twenty years ago, people didn’t pay a lot of attention to their credit rating, let alone know how to check it.
 Despite that, it’s one of the most important considerations for anyone who wants to get on top of their finances.

-In fact, your credit scores is an indicator to banks and lenders how well you manage your finances, your commitments.
+In fact, your credit score is an indicator to banks and lenders how well you manage your finances, your commitments.
 This then affects what offers and deals you are likely to get when applying for anything from a mobile phone contract to a mortgage on a house.

 Checking your credit score is relatively easy.
-You can find out how in our How to check your credit score article.
+You can find out how in our 'how to check your credit score' article.
 To improve your credit rating is a little trickier, but here are nine quick things you can do to help improve your score:

 1. Know your position

 It's important to know where you are with your personal credit score before you can start to do something about it.
 Check your rating with the three main credit reference agencies in the UK: Experian, Equifax and TransUnion formerly Callcredit (via its Noddle brand).
 Occasionally mistakes can happen.
 This includes things like checking old (but still open) accounts to make sure they have your up-to-date address.
-We recommend you check your full statutory credit report which costs £2 occasionally from all three agencies to be sure everything is in order.
+We recommend you check your full statutory credit report which is free from all three agencies to be sure everything is in order.